colebob9/spigotbuilder/README.md

 ## Notes
 SpigotBuilder uses [other programs](https://github.com/colebob9/spigotbuilder/wiki/Programs-included-with-releases) to help build.
 You cannot use the batch file by itself as it is in the source.
-Please download a [release](https://github.com/colebob9/spigotbuilder/releases) for it to work.
+Please download a [release](https://github.com/colebob9/spigotbuilder/releases) for it to work properly.

 [Released under the MIT license.](https://github.com/colebob9/spigotbuilder/blob/master/LICENCE.txt)